LeaDer-E/ChatGPT-Account-Creator/README.md

 #### The script will automate the process of entering numbers starting from the specified `start_num` into an input field on the web page.
 The script will try to enter each number three times, with a pause of `0.4` seconds between each attempt.
 If all three attempts fail, Well Wait `1` Second, and try.

 #### Note that the script uses a headless Chrome browser to run the automation process, and disables image loading to improve performance.
 You can modify these settings in the `options` object if necessary. (not recomended)

+## Disclaimer
+#### This script is for educational purposes only.
+Use at your own risk.
+The script may violate the terms of service of the web page being automated, and may result in your IP address being blocked or other legal consequences.
+Please use responsibly.
+#### but we Are Good With VPN I Think :D